microsoft/CCF/doc/build_apps/run_app.rst

 The quickest way to start a CCF sandbox is to use the ``sandbox.sh`` script available as part of the CCF install, specifying the :doc:`enclave image </build_apps/build_app>` to run.
 ``sandbox.sh`` is a thin wrapper around ``start_network.py``.
 It ensures the necessary Python dependencies are available and sets some sensible default values.
+``sandbox.sh`` is a demonstration tool, and not intended for use in production deployments.
 There are a large number of additional configuration options, documented by passing the ``--help`` argument.
 You may wish to pass ``-v`` which will make the script significantly more verbose, printing the precise ``curl`` commands which were used to communicate with the test network.

 This script automates the steps described in :doc:`/operations/start_network`, in summary: